 In other words, take a look at a client’s top 5 to 10 competitors and you may notice that all of those websites look similar.
 That’s okay!

 You won’t need to create something drastically different, though better is always the end goal.
+There’s always a framework to follow when you work in web design.

 How To Start A Web Design Business With No Experience